mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 To effectively answer RQ2 of this thesis which asks how participants develop agency in an evolving community of game makers, the concept of agency needs disambiguating, in particular in relation to learning contexts.

 Who and what has agency is a philosophical question with very practical applications in the design of learning contexts.
 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].
-While theoretical interpretations of agency vary, for the purposes of this thesis, in line with a cultural historical approach, agency is chiefly considered as a a cultural phenomenon which humans experience in relation to their peers and learning environment.
-For example, Stetsenko critiques both conceptions of human agency an individual attribute or a negation of human agency which views individuals  as helpless bodies in wider cultural phenomenon
+While theoretical interpretations of agency vary, for the purposes of this thesis, in line with a cultural historical approach, agency is chiefly considered as a cultural phenomenon which humans experience in relation to their peers and learning environment.
+To better situation this view within varied and developing concepts of agency within educational settings, I draw on the work of Matusov and colleagues [@matusov_mapping_2016].
+Their synthesis presents several genres of agency including: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes concepts of affordances and actor network theory; and authorial agency which involves agentic changes to the learning environment.
+Matusov and colleagues critique effortful agency in education as focusing only on achieving goals predefined by educational establishments.
+Thus, this summary focuses deepening an analysis on instrumental, dynamic emergent and authorial agency in relation to the theoretical framework of activity theory.
-[@stetsenko_critical_2020; @matusov_mapping_2016].
-Instead, agency involves both contextual tensions and human volition.
-The following sections draw on research in line with these broad understanding to further clarify dimensions of agency.

 <!-- See also affordences in hci [@kaptelinin_affordances_2012] -->

 <!-- ### Addressing and disambiguating definitions of agency in education -->

 <!-- INTEGRATE THIS WORK SOMEHOW?
 Hopwood's [-@hopwood_agency_2022] exploration of agency also focuses primarily on transformational agency and relational agency. -->

-To help chart varied philosophical and professional concepts of the development of agency within educational settings, I draw on the work of Matusov and colleagues [@matusov_mapping_2016].
-Their synthesis presents several genres of agency including: instrumental agency with a focus on developing capacities; effortful agency which enhances motivation and commitment; dynamically emergent agency which includes concepts of affordances and actor network theory; and authorial agency which involves agentic changes to the learning environment.
-Matusov and colleagues critique effortful agency in education as focusing only on achieving goals predefined by educational establishments.
-Thus, this summary focuses deepening an analysis on instrumental, dynamic emergent and authorial agency in relation to the theoretical framework of activity theory.

 <!-- Engeström and Sannino see this slipperiness as a deficit in understanding of the underlying mechanism [@engestrom_methodological_2014]. -->
 <!-- See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998]. -->